gluster/nbd-runner/README.md

                   +----------------------+                     +---------------------+

 ```
 <b>NOTE:</b> The 'CONTROL HOST IP' and the 'IO HOST IP' could be same or different, and the 'nbd-runner' and 'nbd-cli' could run on the same node or in different nodes, both are up to your use case.
+And please make sure that the 'nbd-runner' runs on one of the gluster/ceph server nodes.

 ## License
 nbd-runner is licensed to you under your choice of the GNU Lesser General Public License, version 3 or any later version ([LGPLv3](https://opensource.org/licenses/lgpl-3.0.html) or later), or the GNU General Public License, version 2 ([GPLv2](https://opensource.org/licenses/GPL-2.0)), in all cases as published by the Free Software Foundation.